stumpapp/stump/README.md

 pnpm run setup
 ```

-This will install all the dependencies, generate the prisma client, and seed the database with some fake data.
+This will install all the dependencies, build the frontend bundle (required for server to start), generate the prisma client, and seed the database with some fake data.

 ## Running Stump